What Do You Know about Peru?

 Well, in 1535, Pizarro was sitting pretty in his new capital city called Ciudad de los Reyes.
 That is Spanish for “City of the Kings”.
 The call it Lima these days.
 This was fine for Pizarro until 1541 when someone assassinated him.
 Unfortunately, none of the Inca rulers were there to see it.

 The Inca civilization brought together what are now Peru, Ecuador, and Bolívia.
-The Spanish, whose main deal was getting gold, finished this.
+The Spanish, whose main deal was getting gold kept this going with few changes.
 They told the people that they needed to become Christians and cut out their own religion.
 The Spaniards also put them to work getting the gold to send back to Spain.
 This, of course, put the Inca and the Spanish at odds in every way possible.
 It still goes on, today.

 The first Spanish viceroy arrived in Peru in 1544 and tried to enforce these New Laws.
 The conquistadors were having none of it and, in 1546, killed the viceroy.
 The New Laws were put on hold.